 Principles of Ethical Photography

 One of the key threats that we are raising awareness about is the impact of over visitation to sensitive orchid sites on threatened orchid populations.
-Some threatened orchid sites are becoming loved to death be those concerned about their fate and visiting to take photographs.
+Some threatened orchid sites are becoming loved to death by those concerned about their fate and visiting to take photographs.
 As part of this work, we are providing alternative photographic opportunities of some of the State’s most threatened orchid species.
 Keep an eye out for these events on the LFR and Royal Tasmanian Botanical Gardens Facebook pages and remember to follow the principles of ethical photography when you are out taking orchid photos:

 Understand the potential cumulative effects of your disturbance – think twice about visiting threatened and sensitive orchid sites and ask yourself - do you really need that photo?